Luke Fildes: Painter

 Fildes soon became a popular artist and by 1870 he had given up working for The Graphic and had turned his full attention to oil painting.
 He took rank among the ablest English painters, with The Casual Ward (1874), The Widower (1876), The Village Wedding (1883), An Al-fresco Toilette (1889); and The Doctor (1891), now in Tate Britain.
 He also painted a number of pictures of Venetian life and many notable portraits, among them portraits commemorating the coronation of King Edward VII and Queen Alexandra.
 He was elected an Associate of the Royal Academy (A.S.A.) in 1879, and a Royal Academician (R.A.) in 1887; and was knighted by King Edward VII in 1906.
 In 1918, he was appointed as Knight Commander of the Royal Victorian Order (KCVO) by King George V. Fildes produced a large number of caricatures for Vanity Fair under the nom de crayon "ELF".
 He and Henry Woods were regarded as leaders of the Neo-Venetian school.

 Personal life

 In 1874 Luke Fildes married Fanny Woods, who was also an artist and the sister of Henry Woods.

 Fildes' first son, Philip, died of typhoid in 1877.
 The image of the doctor at his son's side during the ordeal left a lasting memory of professional devotion that inspired Fildes' 1891 work The Doctor.

+Luke Val Fildes was Olympic fencer, solicitor and company secretary.
 His later son, Sir Paul Fildes, was an eminent scientist.
-They also had another son, Geoffrey, and a daughter Phyllis.
+Another son had a distinguished naval career, Lieutenant Commander Denis Quentin Fildes (1889–1975).
+They also had one more son, Geoffrey, and a daughter, Phyllis.